kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 .. question::

-	The `Kappa number data set <http://datasets.connectmv.com/info/kappa_number>`_ was used in the `take-home midterm <http://stats4.eng.mcmaster.ca/wiki/Take-home_midterm_-_2010_-_Solution>`_ to construct a Shewhart chart.
-The :ref:`"Mistakes to avoid" <monitoring-mistakes-to-avoid>` section, under Process Monitoring, warns that the subgroups for a Shewhart chart must be independent to satisfy the assumptions used to derived the Shewhart limits.
+	The `Kappa number data set <http://datasets.connectmv.com/info/kappa_number>`_ was used in an :ref:`earlier question <monitoring-kappa-number-question>` to construct a Shewhart chart.
+The :ref:`"Mistakes to avoid" <monitoring-mistakes-to-avoid>` section (Process Monitoring), warns that the subgroups for a Shewhart chart must be independent to satisfy the assumptions used to derived the Shewhart limits.
 If the subgroups are not independent, then it will increase the type I (false alarm) rate.

 	This is no different to the independence required for least squares models.
 Use the autocorrelation tool to determine a subgroup size for the Kappa variable that will satisfy the Shewhart chart assumptions.
 Show your autocorrelation plot and interpret it as well.